ExLeonem/garnet/README.md

 ### Linux
+To setup the project localy follow these steps.

+1. Setup the project.
+Execute `npm install` in `/frontend` For more information read [Frontend setup](#Frontend-setup)
+2. Setup the Map data for routing.
+Check out [Map setup](#Map-setup) for more information.

+After you've made the below setups you can simply spin up the containers.
+Afterwards you simply need to migrate the database include you'r bins.

+To migrate the model execute (In general all commands to work with the api container are also listed in the [Rust-Web starter](https://github.com/ghotiphud/rust-web-starter) Readme):
+`docker exec <container-name> diesel migration run`

+### Frontend setup

 Make sure that NPM/Node is installed.
 We used for the frontend setup.
 Following version of Node/NPM were used.